zhiachong/victorzhou.com/content/posts/2020-03-14-best-coding-book.md

 - covers in detail every single data structure you need, algorithms you should know, techniques you should know in a simple, understandable format
 - covers relevant technical topics you might get asked in a coding interview, like what is TCP/IP, how Internet works, how to capture relationships between different entities in schema design

+## Well constructed answers

-Those are some of the top-level points I enjoyed about the book.
-What I _really_ enjoy is that the answers are very, _very_ well constructed.
+> What I _really_ enjoy is that the answers are very, _very_ well constructed.
 The answers often take a brute force/simplistic approach to the problems.
 The authors then provide concrete examples of how you can improve on the brute force approach.
 With each iteration, the authors point out where the limitations are and how you can solve them with incremental optimizations.

 For example, EPI explains how to detect a cycle in a linked list.
 The first approach: use a hash map to store every node you traverse, and then check against the hash map to see if you’ve seen it.
 This does the job, albeit it takes additional space (so-called O(N) space complexity and O(N) time complexity).
 EPI points out that the additional space is not required, and suggests that detecting cycles in a linked list can be done without additional space by manipulating the pointers instead.
 EPI takes that same approach in explaining almost all the questions, so everyone can understand how to get from a rough solution to an optimized one.

+## Notes suitable for everyone

 For someone who’s rusty and looking to start preparing for interviews, EPI does a great job — every chapter starts off with a summary of the data structure or algorithm that you will learn, why the data structure is special, what are the strengths/weaknesses of said data structure and what you need to take note of.

 In short, EPI is the notebook I wished I had when I was preparing for technical interviews.
 This is the book I’d give a friend who’s looking to prepare for technical interviews — aside from my best-selling [interviewing course](https://docs.google.com/document/d/1ppHix7p9knzaal-Edn3GHQMcx1MM_USY6zPcsbBpR3U/edit) (Acing The Tech Interview), which prepares any candidate for the entire interview experience from resume preparation, behavioral questions to how to solve coding problems creatively.
 Classes fill up fast, so book your slot [here](https://zhiachong.com/courses/) today.

-### The Bad
+# The Bad

 EPI has its downsides as well.
 Being a highly technical book, this means the book has its focus set on coding questions.